UPS Logo

 UPS Logo History

-During the entire existence of the corporation, it had five emblems.
-The current brand name consists of United Parcel Service, abbreviated to UPS.
-This abbreviation has always been associated with the logo.
+Throughout its existence, the corporation has had five emblems.
+The current brand name is United Parcel Service, abbreviated as UPS.
+This acronym has always been associated with the logo.

 What is UPS?